 Scout began with an independent crowdfunding campaign in 2013, exceeding its goal within a month.
 Since, they have sold over $500,000 worth of systems, although they’re clearly a smaller operation that Ring Alarm.
 So will David win over Goliath?
 Read on to find out!

 Key Similarities of Ring Alarm vs. Scout

-Before I go into detail, I want to make sure that you’re in the right ballpark when it comes to selecting your home security system.
+Before I go into detail, I want to ensure that you’re in the right ballpark when selecting your home security system.

 - DIY installation: Both systems have DIY installation, so their components are specifically designed to have a simple installation process.

 - Amazon Alexa integration: Both systems work with Amazon Alexa and Google Assistant, although Scout also works with IFTTT, unlike Ring Alarm.